abeleinin/Metal-Puzzles/README.md

 Implement a kernel that adds 10 to each position of `a` and stores it in `out`.
 You have fewer threads per threadgroup than the size of `a`.

 **Warning**: Each threadgroup can only have a constant amount of threadgroup memory that the threads can read and write to.
-After writing to threadgroup memory, you need to call `threadgroup_barrier(mem_flags::mem_threadgroup)` to ensure that threads are synchronized.
+After writing to threadgroup memory, you need to call `threadgroup_barrier(mem_flags::mem_threadgroup)` to ensure that threads are synchronized. `header` is add as a new parameter to the `MetalKernel` object, which simply defines values outside of the kernel body (often used for header imports).

 For more information read section [4.4 Threadgroup Address Space](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf#page=86) and section [6.9 Synchronization and SIMD-Group Functions](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf#page=177) in the Metal Shading Language Specification.